manishmadugula/Notes/Code/java.md

 ## Default Package
 - If no package is specified, the classes in the file goes into a special unnamed package (the same unnamed package for all files).
-- If no package declaration is specified for 2 classes, they cannot access each other method unless the method is public.
 - Package statement must be first statement in the program even before the import statement.

 ## Built-in Packages
 -  java.lang: Contains language support classes(e.g classed which defines primitive data types, math operations).
-This package is automatically imported.
+  - ## This package is automatically imported.
 -  java.io: Contains classed for supporting input / output operations.
 -  ava.util: Contains utility classes which implement data structures like Linked List, Dictionary and support ; for Date / Time operations.
 -